 - Dr. Tanure Ojaide received Fulbright Fellowship to research udje, rap battle, and calypso

-- Dr. Felix Germain received a CLAS Junior Faculty Development Grant
+- Dr. Felix Germain received a CHESS Junior Faculty Development Grant

 - Dr. Akin Ogundiran published “The End of Prehistory? in The American Historical Review

 - Dr. Debra Smith Published an article on the media and is cited in the Charlotte Observer on afro.